-- How long do you want the tenancy for?
-You can ask for a tenancy to be any length between six months and seven years.
+- □ Is the landlord or letting agent trying to charge any fees?
+From 1 June 2019, tenancy deposits are capped and most fees charged in connection with a tenancy are banned.
+There are also set procedures in place regarding holding deposits.
+For more information, please read the Government guidance on the ban. - How long do you want the tenancy for?
+You can ask for a tenancy to be any time between 6 months and 7 years.
 This has to be agreed with the landlord. - □ What can you afford?
-Think about how much rent you can afford to pay: 35% of your take-home pay is the most that many people can afford, but this depends on what your other outgoings are (for example, whether you have children). - □ If you are entitled to Housing Benefit or Universal Credit you may get help with all or part of your rent.
+Think about how much rent you can afford to pay: 35% of your take-home pay is the most that many people can afford, but this depends on what your other outgoings are (for example, whether you have children). - □ Are you entitled to Housing Benefit or Universal Credit?
+If so, you may get help with all or part of your rent.
 If you are renting from a private landlord you will receive up to the Local Housing Allowance (LHA) rate to cover or help with the cost of rent.
 Check with this online calculator to see if you can afford to live in the area you want.
 You should also look at this advice about managing rent payments on Universal Credit.

 - □ Which area you would like to live in and how you are going to look for a rented home?
 The larger the area where you are prepared to look, the better the chance of finding the right home for you. - Do you have your documents ready?
 Landlords and agents will want to confirm your identity, immigration status, credit history and possibly employment status. - Do you have the right to rent property in the UK?
 Landlords must check that all people aged over 18 living in their property as their only or main home have the right to rent.
 They will need to make copies of your documents and return your original documents to you. - Will you need a rent guarantee?
 Some landlords might ask someone to guarantee your rent.
-If you don't have a guarantor, ask Shelter for help.
+If you don't have a guarantor, you can ask Shelter for help.